Alliance-Software/vitasite-docs/docs/feature.md

 ## Photo Feature Filters

 Photo Feature Filters are a powerful way of manipulating photo feature galleries, so that a page is updated automatically every time a new photo feature is created.
-If this if the first time you are setting up a filter, you might want to read the general concepts that apply to [all  filters](/#filters) within VitaSite.
+If this is the first time you are setting up a filter, you might want to read the general concepts that apply to [all  filters](/#filters) within VitaSite.
 The following steps show how to insert a photo feature filter onto a page:

 ### Filters Step One